tomzisis/CourseProjectGETandCLEANDATA/README.md

-The code in `run_analysis.R` script,performs an analysis of the data from accelerometers from the Samsung Galaxy S smartphones.First of all ,

-we recommend to install the `plyr`,`dplyr` and `reshape2` packages in R , in order to run the code successfully.
+The code in `run_analysis.R` script,performs an analysis of the data from accelerometers from the Samsung Galaxy S smartphones.First of all, we recommend to install the `plyr`,`dplyr` and `reshape2` packages in R , in order to run the code successfully.

 Kindly find below,the comments for each part of the procedure:

-**Lines 9-18:** The compressed(.zip) file is downloaded from the correspodent internet link and the basic folder 'UCI HAR Dataset' is extracted

-in order to read the appropriate files.
+**Lines 9-18:** The compressed(.zip) file is downloaded from the correspodent internet link and the basic folder 'UCI HAR Dataset' is extracted in order to read the appropriate files.